top of page

 The British comedian on fatherhood, mental health, male identity and the appeal of figures like Andrew Tate.

-Shi Heng Yi: Don’t wait for the world to change.
-Start with yourself.
+Shi Heng Yi: Don’t wait for the world to change – start with yourself

 Axel Scheffler: Picture books should leave children with some sense of hope.
 Otherwise, what are we doing?